Rolleiflex Standard - Antique and Vintage Cameras

 Focusing:

-To 1.1 m
+To 1.1 m.

 Attributes:

 Reflex viewing through second lens.
 Full-size ground glass focusing screen without condenser with cross hairs giving 25 squares.
 Focusing magnifier.
-Eye level finder in hood.
+Eye-level finder in hood.
 Spirit level in lower right corner of screen.

-Auto-stop on film-advance after initially setting to 1 in red window, not coupled to shutter.
+Auto-stop on film advance after initially setting to 1 in red window, not coupled to shutter.
 Automatic film counter after initially setting to 1.

-Depth of field table, exposure table.
+Depth-of-field table, exposure table.

 Identification: